Assessment, Diagnosis, Therapy, Advocacy

 You must fill out a contact form if you are requesting a first-time appointment.

 Please read the following before submitting an appointment request:

-Dr. Ferguson DOES NOT conduct child custody assessments or testify regarding parental fitness.
+Dr. Ferguson DOES NOT conduct assessments or testify in court regarding parental fitness, child custody, or visitation.

 Dr. Ferguson DOES NOT provide court-ordered therapy or worker's compensation assessments.